What is an FSA?

 How does an FSA work?

 Consumers enroll in an FSA through their employer and choose an annual dollar amount to contribute, pre-tax, up to a certain limit set by the government.
-These elected FSA funds are available immediately on a benefit debit card that consumers can use on eligible healthcare items and procedures.
+These funds are available immediately on a benefit debit card that consumers can use on eligible healthcare items and procedures.
 The elected amount is then paid back throughout the year with a consumer’s pre-tax income, employer contributions or both.
-A limited amount of FSA dollars can be rolled over to the next year, if an employer allows it.
+A limited amount of account dollars can be rolled over to the next year, if an employer allows it.
 Any unspent funds beyond the rollover are forfeited to the employer.
 Consumers must also forfeit funds to their employer if they leave the company.

 What are the benefits of an FSA?